We are out of network providers.

 6. Think positive, but not too much, and think negative when you need to.

-When we are sad or grieving, thinking negative thoughts and showing the emotions that these thoughts create helps us communicate to others that we need their support and kindness.
+When we are sad or grieving, thinking negative thoughts and showing the emotions they create helps us communicate to others that we need their support and kindness.
 When we are treated unfairly and get angry, our thoughts can help motivate us to take action, make changes in our lives, and change the world.
 Casually pushing these negative emotions aside without seriously considering their origins can have negative consequences.
 So when you focus on the negative, ask yourself, is this negative emotion resulting in action that improves your life?
 If so, then keep it.
 If not, then work on changing it.